arago/OGIT/versioning/README.md

 * MAJOR version when you make incompatible API changes like deletion or change of connections, attributes, entities and verbs
 * MINOR version when you add functionality in a backwards-compatible manner like adding connections, attributes, entities and verbs
 * PATCH version when you make backwards-compatible bug fixes, like description changes
+* when updating the ontology in graphit all entities will get automatically the new version in the internal generated attribute *http://www.purl.org/ogit/_version*